wollemia/md/md3_MH.md

 HISTORY + MSE + PHYSICAL  FORMULATION + DIAGNOSIS  MANAGEMENT AND PROGNOSIS

--	Formulation = answer why is the patient presenting with these sx at this time? o	Use bio-psycho-social; under each look for predisposing, precipitating, perpetuating and protective factors
+- Formulation = answer why is the patient presenting with these sx at this time?
+  + Use bio-psycho-social; under each look for predisposing, precipitating, perpetuating and protective factors
 - Know enough DSM criteria to justify diagnoses
 - 10 rules for good conversations
-o	Be present; don’t multitask
+  + Be present; don’t multitask
-o	Don’t pontificate – assume you have something to learn o	Open-ended, enquiring, curious questions o	Go with the flow o	If you don’t know, say so o	Don’t equate your experience with others’ o	Try not to repeat yourself o	Stay out of the weeds o	Listen with the intent to understand, not to reply o	Be brief
+  + Don’t pontificate – assume you have something to learn
+  + Open-ended, enquiring, curious questions
+  + Go with the flow
+  + If you don’t know, say so
+  + Don’t equate your experience with others’
+  + Try not to repeat yourself
+  + Stay out of the weeds
+  + Listen with the intent to understand, not to reply
+  + Be brief
 -	Building therapeutic alliance
   + Ask questions like a kid would!
   + “Is that why…”